 The 6.3% increase in the nationwide growth rate of year-to-date single-family permits, is largely due to the aggregate increase in single-family permits across the Western states.
 Out of the 13 which are classified as Western states, eight states recorded single-family permit growth exceeding the national average.
 A total of 15 states recorded growth rates higher than the national average.
 Eight of these came from the Western region of the county, six from the South, and one from Northeast.
 New Hampshire was the lone state to record single-family permit growth higher than the national rate from the Northeast region.

 Year-to-date, ending in June 2018, the total number of multifamily permits issued nationwide reached 229,013.
 This is 7.1% ahead of its level over the first six month of 2017, 213,911.
 The increase in nationwide growth rate is due to the increases across Southern and Western states which posted growth rates of 13.6% and 7.1% respectively.
-The results from the SOC show an increase of 3.9% in multifamily permits over the first six months of 2018, 226,000 compared to the same period of 2017, 217,600.
+The preliminary results from the New Residential Construction release show an increase of 3.9% in multifamily permits over the first six months of 2018, 226,000 compared to the same period of 2017, 217,600.

 Between June 2017 YTD and June 2018 YTD, 30 states recorded growth while 20 states and the District of Columbia recorded a decline in multifamily permits.
 Rhode Island lead the way with a growth rate of 278.8%, from 33 to 125, while Mississippi had the largest decline of 78.8% from 891 to 189.